mikemanookin/common-package/README.md

 I have combined much of the functionality in RiekeLabProtocol, RiekeLabStageProtocol, and ManookinLabProtocol.
 I have also cleaned up that code and added more functionality.

-For example, the new 'SingleSpot' stimulus, which maintains exactly the same functionality as the old protocol, has gone from 106 lines of code to 49 lines (including spaces).
+For example, the new `SingleSpot` stimulus, which maintains exactly the same functionality as the old protocol, has gone from 106 lines of code to 49 lines (including spaces).
+It now consists essentially of (1) defining a set of protocol parameters and (2) implementing the `createPresentation` method to implement the stimulus.